Block Browser Notification Pop-Ups in Chrome, Firefox, Edge, and Safari

 Conclusion

-Browser notification pop-ups are one of the most common daily annoyances on the web — and one of the fastest to eliminate.
-A single setting change in Chrome, Firefox, Edge, or Safari stops every future prompt, and clearing the Allowed list takes care of any permissions you already granted.
-Once done, this shouldn’t need revisiting.
+Notification pop-ups are one of the most common daily annoyances on the web, and one of the fastest to eliminate.
+One setting change in Chrome, Firefox, Edge, or Safari stops every future prompt, and clearing the Allowed list handles permissions you already granted.
+Want a calmer browser overall?
+Read my guide on what private browsing actually hides, and check Google’s Chrome Help Center for the full list of site permissions Chrome manages.